alariclg/gridsome-source-graphql-prismic/README.md

 - Type: `object`

 An object of headers to be passed along with your request to the API endpoint.
 This will generally be used to authenticate your request.

+#### useMasterRef

+- Type: `boolean`

+This boolean allows you to automaticaly use the Prismic master REF

 **Note**: For safety, you should pass any sensitive tokens/passwords as environmental variables.
 To learn more, see the [Gridsome Docs on Environmental Variables](https://gridsome.org/docs/environment-variables/).